 (b) whether or not the child is engaged under a contract of service, a contract for services or any other arrangement;

-“family business”, in relation to a child, means a business, trade or occupation carried on by a parent or other relative of the child.
+family business, in relation to a child, means a business, trade or occupation carried on by a parent or other relative of the child.

 189. School Education Act 1999 not affected